Incunabula Short Title Catalogue (ISTC)

 München, Bayerische Staatsbibliothek

-United Kingdom of Great Britain and Northern IrelandLondon, Victoria and Albert Museum (imperfect)
+United Kingdom of Great Britain and Northern IrelandLondon, Victoria and Albert Museum, National Art Library (imperfect)

-United States of AmericaNew York Public Library, Rare Book Division
+United States of AmericaNew York NY, Public Library, Rare Book Division

 Queried LocationsAmsterdam BPH: sold Sotheby's (London) 5 Dec.
 2001 lot 2